MeasureTheFuture/scout/README.md

 * During the measurement phase, the scout will make the following requests to the mothership:
 ```
 	POST http://moth.er.sh.ip/scout/<UUID>/interaction
-	This is a MIME multipart message with an attached file (file:interaction.json)
+	This is a MIME multipart message with an attached file (file:interaction.json) containing:
+	{
+		"UUID":"59ef7180-f6b2-4129-99bf-970eb4312b4b",	// Unique identifier of scout.
+		"Version":"0.1",								// Transmission protocol version.
+		"Entered":"2015-03-07 11:00:00 +0000 UTC",		// When interaction began, rounded to nearest half hour.
+		"Duration":2.3,									// The duration in seconds.
+		"Path":[
+			{
+				XPixels:4,								// x-coordinate of waypoint centroid in pixels.
+				YPixels:5,								// y-coordinate of waypoint centroid in pixels.
+				HalfWidthPixels:2,						// Half the width of the waypoint in pixels.
+				HalfHeightPixels:2,						// Half the height of the waypoint in pixels.
+				T:0.5									// The number of seconds since the interaction start.
+			}
+		]
+	}
 ```

 * To stop measuring: